 With a fabulous flavor and texture, these authentic falafel are not only highly nutritious, they’re incredibly delicious!
 Naturally vegetarian, vegan and gluten free.
-We’re confident you’ll agree this is the BEST falafel recipe!
+We’re confident you’ll agree this is the BEST falafel recipe you’ve tried!

 If you’re not already familiar with falafel, it’s time you become acquainted.
 There is a reason why falafel has been a favorite throughout Jewish and Muslim communities across the globe for centuries – the moment you try them you’ll be hooked!